matcalc._base module

 A chained calculator that runs a series of PropCalcs on a structure or set of structures.

-Often, you may want to obtain multiple properties at once, e.g., perform a relaxation with a formation energy computation and a elasticity calculation.
-This can be done using this class by supplying a list of calculators.
-Note that it is likely
+Often, you may want to obtain multiple properties at once, e.g., perform a relaxation followed by a formation energy computation and an elasticity calculation.
+This can be done by supplying a list of calculators.
+Each calculator receives the full result dict from the previous step, so downstream calculators can skip redundant relaxations by setting relax_structure=False.

 Initialize a chained calculator.